Treatment for headaches

 Use Essential Oils

-- This home remedy for headache has many therapeutic benefits and are most often used topically, though some can be ingested.
+- This home remedy for headaches has many therapeutic benefits and is often used topically, though some can be ingested.
 Peppermint and lavender essential oils are especially helpful when you have a headache.

 Attention to your diet is one of the best possible defenses against headaches.
-You should work to incorporate preventive foods into your diet and limit foods that are headache triggers.
+It would be best if you worked to incorporate preventive foods into your diet and limit foods that trigger headaches.

-Diet for headaches has been proven to be effective, and if you follow some of the food to eat and the ones to avoid, this can help relieve the symptoms of headaches.
+A diet for headaches has been proven to be effective, and if you follow some of the foods to eat and the ones to avoid, this can help relieve the symptoms of headaches.

-Listed below are some diet recommendations for headaches patients to go for:
+Listed below are some diet recommendations for headache patients to go for:

 - Orange, yellow, and green vegetables, such as summer squash, sweet potatoes, carrots, and spinach